-- Riskrunner (Energy) - Gains a temporary overcharge (which can be prolonged by killing enemies) known as the "Arc Conductor" when the player receives Arc damage.
-The Arc Conductor improves player resistance to further Arc damage, improves the weapon's overall stats, and grants a random chance for its shots to chain to other enemies and return ammunition.
+- Riskrunner (Arc) - Gains a temporary overcharge (which can be prolonged by killing enemies) known as the "Arc Conductor" when the player receives Arc damage.
+The Arc Conductor improves player resistance to further Arc damage, improves the weapon's overall stats, and grants a random chance for its shots to both chain to other enemies and return ammunition.

 Powerful railguns that fire barrages of bolts at close-to-medium range, and must be charged prior to firing.
 Their intristic perks include the balanced Adaptive Frame, Precision Frame (which improves horizontal recoil control), High-Impact Frame (which sacrifices firing speed for higher damage and improves accuracy while both stationary and aiming down the sight), and Rapid-Fire Frame (which increases ammo reserves and improves reloading speed on an empty magazine).
-In addition, some Precision Frame fusion rifles (known as Linear Fusion Rifles) fire a single bolt that is more powerful and precise.

 Exotic Fusion Rifles: